“All of that?”

 While value realization can help prioritize outcomes, remember that scoping isn’t only about features.
 It needs to take into account migration, change management, training, testing, rollout, etc. As part of change management, understand what changes for the customer: is it only a process that changes, or does it include both the process and tool?
 This is the time to look at how you will approach training for these elements.

-Once your onboarding project commences, the best way to manage scope is to have a tool that gives you a unified and collaborative workspace with real-time data.
+Once your customer onboarding project commences, the best way to manage scope is to have a tool that gives you a unified and collaborative workspace with real-time data.
 This way, both you and your customers have shared and clear visibility of progress, so you can catch issues and scope creep early.
 It’s also the best way to ensure transparency and accountability at both ends.
 Spreadsheets and presentations often fall short on this count.
 Rocketlane is a customer onboarding platform that helps you have everything you ever need in one place: tasks, teams, checklists, files, processes, and more.
+Start your free trial today.